pnnl/NATIG/README.md

 1. Junction

 Step 1: move the RC folder outside of the repository folder.

 Step 2: go to the RC folder and run ./make.sh

+Step 3: WIP note make sure that all hard coded links are changed to the location of your code. _Will be fixed soon_

 ## Available configurations